-In particular, the measure is unconstitutionally vague in that it requires incidental committees to report only those expenditures "that were made directly or indirectly in support of or in opposition to any election campaign or to a political or incidental committee."1 What qualifies as "indirect" support of a political committee, or an incidental committee or election campaign, for that matter?
+In particular, the measure is unconstitutionally vague in that it requires incidental committees to report only those expenditures "that were made directly or indirectly in support of or in opposition to any election campaign or to a political or incidental committee."
+What qualifies as "indirect" support (or opposition) of a political committee, or an incidental committee or election campaign, for that matter?
 The measure is silent on this question, and those speakers who are attempting to comply with these reporting requirements will likely opt not to speak, rather than risk running afoul of the law.
 If they do speak and attempt to comply with the measure's reporting mandates, they will face the very real possibility of tripping over the unclear wording of the law and incurring costly financial penalties.
-This is a significant weakness because the Supreme Court has consistently stated that such lengthy and confusing requirements chill speech: "Prolix laws chill speech for the same reason that vague laws chill speech: People of common intelligence must necessarily guess at the law's meaning and differ as to its application."2 This danger is especially pronounced in Washington, where private parties may bring campaign finance complaints for minor reporting violations.
+This is a significant weakness because the Supreme Court has consistently stated that such lengthy and confusing requirements chill speech: "Prolix laws chill speech for the same reason that vague laws chill speech: People of common intelligence must necessarily guess at the law's meaning and differ as to its application."
+This danger is especially pronounced in Washington, where private parties may bring campaign finance complaints for minor reporting violations.

-Accordingly, if S.B.
-5153 becomes law, its newly proposed definition of "incidental committee" and attendant reporting requirements will likely be challenged.
-Any potential legal action will cost the state a great deal of money defending the case, and will distract the Attorney General's office from meritorious legal work.
-Additionally, it is probable that the state will be forced by the courts to award legal fees to successful plaintiffs.
-Legal fee awards are often expensive, and can cost governments well over one hundred thousand dollars.
+Accordingly, if H.B.
+1807 becomes law, its newly proposed definition of "incidental committee" and attendant reporting requirements will likely be challenged.
+Any such challenge has a high likelihood of success and will cost the state a great deal of time and resources defending the statute.
+Such a challenge will also divert your Attorney General's office from meritorious legal work.
+Furthermore, under the federal Civil Rights Act, Article III courts are empowered to order states to pay costs and damages to successful plaintiffs.
+The Center received two such judgments - both in the six-figure range - from state governments in 2016.

-I. S.B.
-5153 creates a new definition of "incidental committee" - with no language concerning such an entity's major purpose - to reach groups that cannot be regulated as political committees under current law.
+I. H.B.
+1807 creates a new definition of "incidental committee" - with no language concerning such an entity's major purpose - to reach groups that cannot be regulated as political committees under current law.
 Such a definition is inappropriate and burdensome.

-S.B.
-5153 proposes a new definition of "incidental committee," defined as "any nonprofit organization not otherwise defined as a political committee but that may incidentally make a contribution or an expenditure in support of, or opposition to, any candidate or any ballot proposition in Washington, directly or through a political committee."3
+H.B.
+1807 proposes a new definition of "incidental committee," defined as "any nonprofit organization not otherwise defined as a political committee but that may incidentally make a contribution or an expenditure in support of, or opposition to, any candidate or any ballot proposition in Washington, directly or through a political committee."

-As proposed in this bill, if an incidental committee - a group that, as the very name suggests, is not primarily engaged in political campaign activity, but may incidentally exercise its speech rights - makes vaguely defined "contributions" or "expenditures" of \$25,000 or more, it must file a statement of organization with the state and subject itself to functionally similar reporting requirements as a political committee - which, by definition, has "the expectation of receiving contributions or making expenditures in support of, or opposition to, any candidate or
+As proposed in this bill, if an incidental committee - a group that, as the very name suggests, is not primarily engaged in political campaign activity, but may incidentally exercise its speech rights - makes vaguely defined "contributions" or "expenditures" of \$25,000 or more, it must file a statement of organization with the State and subject itself to functionally similar reporting requirements as a political committee - which, by definition, has "the expectation of receiving contributions or making expenditures in support of, or opposition to, any candidate or any ballot proposition."
+Essentially, the bill states that any organization that spends \$25,000 on poorly defined activities is a political committee, regardless of the character and scope of its other activities.
+This blurs the distinction between groups that exist for political purposes, and groups that do not, but happen to incidentally engage in political speech.
+Such a distinction is a bedrock principle of First Amendment law.